dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 1. Read the YAML file and set output parameters.
 2. Add all the files in the package as artifacts.
 3. Perform some basic analysis on the SQL files.
-4. Set an output variable, ManualInterventionRequired, in the event the analysis fails/
+4. Set an output variable, ManualInterventionRequired, in the event the analysis fails.

 This is all done in a step template.
-The only parameter required is the step which downloaded the package.
+The only parameter required is the step which downloaded the package:

 ![](adhoc-octopus-run-database-package-get-script-files.png)

 The format for output parameters with Octopus Deploy is...a little tricky to remember.
 I know I would mistype something.
 Rather than do that I used variables.
-This way if I do change something I only have to change it one place.
+This way if I do change something I only have to change it one place:

 ![](adhoc-octopus-run-database-package-variables.png)

 Now when I notify someone, I can include that information very easily.
-Also, make note that this step will run based on the ManualInterventionRequired output variable.
+Also, make note that this step will run based on the ManualInterventionRequired output variable:

 ![](adhoc-octopus-run-database-package-notifications.png)

 The same is true for the manual intervention.
-The run condition is based on the ManualInterventionRequired output variable.
+The run condition is based on the ManualInterventionRequired output variable:

 ![](adhoc-octopus-run-database-package-manual-intervention.png)

 The Run SQL Scripts step will go through all the SQL files and run them.
 Again, to make it easier I used a step template.
 This process used invoke-sqlcmd.
-The nice thing about that is it will capture the output and add task history.
+The nice thing about that is it will capture the output and add task history:

 ![](adhoc-octopus-run-database-package-run-scripts.png)

-Assuming everything went well the success notification can go out.
+Assuming everything went well the success notification can go out:

 ![](adhoc-octopus-run-database-package-success-notification.png)

-Otherwise, the failure notification can go out.
+Otherwise, the failure notification can go out:

 ![](adhoc-octopus-run-database-package-failure-notification.png)

 ## Process demo

-I have this contain a script ready to be run.
+I have this contain a script ready to be run:

 ![](adhoc-demo-folder.png)

-The MetaData.yaml file has the script set to run on Dev
+The MetaData.yaml file has the script set to run on Dev:

 ![](adhoc-demo-metadata.png)

 The script itself is nothing special.
-I’m not going to use a transaction to show that the process will pick that up and force a manual intervention.
+I’m not going to use a transaction to show that the process will pick that up and force a manual intervention:

 ![](adhoc-demo-script.png)

-I’ve copied that folder into the hot folder.
+I’ve copied that folder into the hot folder:

 ![](adhoc-demo-hot-folder.png)

-Octopus picks up that folder.
+Octopus picks up that folder:

 ![](adhoc-demo-build-package.png)

 I now see that demo folder has been moved to the processed folder.
-I put a timestamp on it so that I know exactly when that folder was processed.
+I put a timestamp on it so that I know exactly when that folder was processed:

 ![](adhoc-demo-processed.png)

-Looking at the project which runs the scripts, I now see a new release has been created and a manual intervention is waiting for me.
+Looking at the project which runs the scripts, I now see a new release has been created and a manual intervention is waiting for me:

 ![](adhoc-demo-new-deployment.png)

-I can check the slack channel and see the approval message has been sent.
+I can check the slack channel and see the approval message has been sent:

 ![](adhoc-demo-slack-manual-approval.png)

 Going into the release and I can see the artifacts have been generated.
 If I wanted to, I could download them and view the exact script which is about to be run.
-When I view the approval details, I can see the message is the same as the slack notification.
+When I view the approval details, I can see the message is the same as the slack notification:

 ![](adhoc-demo-artifacts.png)

-After approving the deployment, the script will run and the output will be captured.
+After approving the deployment, the script will run and the output will be captured:

 ![](adhoc-demo-run-script-task.png)

-And because the script was successfully run, the success notification was sent to slack.
+And because the script was successfully run, the success notification was sent to slack:

 ![](adhoc-demo-slack-success.png)